Searchresults

 Find out here how to draw up and organise an oral exam, what points to consider when administering and assessing the exam, and what to keep in mind in the case of an online exam.

-What is Oral Assessment?During oral assessments, individual students or groups of students answer questions …
+What is Oral Assessment?During oral assessments, individual students or groups of students …

 Read more -